 With gratitude, Jody.
 Mom of the Joobles

-Jody was the first person to encourage me to start Fair Indigo, which isn’t a surprise to anyone who knew her.
+Jody was the first person to encourage me to start Fair Indigo (our sister company), which isn’t a surprise to anyone who knew her.
 She encouraged everyone to go for their dream, however improbable it seemed to most.
 Other good friends, rightfully, advised caution – a big risk, securing investors, long hours.
 But Jody – “you have to do this!”
 Jody believed.

 Stacy, our Style Manager was a student of Jody’s at UW-Madison.
 She remembers her as a favorite teacher who sincerely believed in every student’s ideas and that anything was possible.
 Her enthusiasm in the classroom – and for teaching in general – was contagious.